All of Me (TV series)

 All of Me is a Philippine television drama fantasy series broadcast by ABS-CBN.
 Directed by Dondon S. Santos, it stars Albert Martinez, JM de Guzman, Yen Santos and Arron Villaflor.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from August 31, 2015 to January 29, 2016 replacing FlordeLiza and was replaced by Tubig at Langis.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from August 31, 2015 to January 29, 2016.

 Synopsis

 Follow the story of Manuel Figueras (Albert Martinez), a devoted doctor, who decides to leave his flourishing career behind by living in an island after his wife, Dianna (Ina Raymundo) dies.
 While at the island, he meets Lena Dimaculangan (Yen Santos), a young woman who boldly challenges him to embrace life again, and despite their age gap, they find themselves in love.
 During their honeymoon in the island, a hired killer tries to kill Manuel, but he escapes death when he stumbles upon a magic portal that transforms him back to his younger self (JM de Guzman).
 Now, a younger Manuel who discovers that time has advanced faces another big challenge in his life – to seek revenge and win back Lena who is now happily married to his former protégé, Dr. Henry Nieves (Arron Villaflor), or forget her entirely and start a brand new chapter of his life.